Barrow719/Depression/README.md

 Depression: The target variable indicating whether the student is depressed (1 for depressed, 0 for not depressed).

-Dataset source: Kaggle named "Student Depression"
+Dataset source: Kaggle named "Depression Student"